Mary Montagu, Duchess of Montagu (1689–1751): Life

 From 1714 to 1717, the Duchess was a Lady of the Bedchamber to Caroline of Ansbach, then Princess of Wales.
 She was painted by Sir Godfrey Kneller in 1740.
 A portrait of her with her husband and daughter was painted in about 1729 by Gawen Hamilton.
 The duchess is obliquely referred to in Delarivier Manley's 1709 satire, The New Atalantis.

+Mary Montagu was a well known and popular member of the fashionable London social set and she and husband John were sympathetic to the Patriot Whig movement who were opposed to Prime Minister Robert Walpole.
+Mary and John Montagu were devoted patrons of George Frideric Handel.
+Mary joined the Shakespeare Ladies Club in 1737.
+Founded by Susanna Ashley-Cooper, The 4th Countess of Shaftesbury, the club commenced a campaign to 'save British culture' by lobbying theatre managers to restore Shakespeare's original plays back to the London stage and to finally raise a monument to The Bard in Poets' Corner Westminster Abbey.
+The Shakespeare Ladies Club achieved their aims and in 1740 (old style dating) the Shakespeare statue was placed in Westminster Abbey.
+The women's campaign for more Shakespeare plays was also successful, achieving a quarter of all plays on the London stage by 1740, being Shakespeare originals or derivatives.
+Mary Montagu (and the club) was the subject of an ode written by the poet Francis Hawling, To her Grace the Dutchess of Montague And the Rest of the Illustrious Ladies of SHAKESPEAR'S Club.

 One of those who benefited from the duchess's will was Ignatius Sancho, an African slave whom she took on as a butler following her husband's death.
-She left him a pension, but, having failed to find an alternative career, he later returned to the service of the Montagu family.
+Mary had overseen Sancho's education and she and John Montagu included him in their family circle, introducing him to composers, artists, actors and writers.
+Mary left him a pension, but, having failed to find an alternative career, he later returned to the service of the Montagu family.